 As were the priests.
 Now that she thought about it, it seemed obvious that Tridees and the others would have studied the meanings of all the shades of the royal locks.
 They’d been prepared for their new queen.

 She needed to get the conversation back on course.
-“Do not forget, Tridees,” she said as they walked.
+“Do not forget, Tridees,” she said.
 “You are the one who came to see me.
 Obviously, I have some measure of power here, if I could force even the high priest to come visit me.”

 He glanced at her, eyes harsh.
 Focusing, she kept her hair the deepest black.
 Black, for confidence.
 She met his eyes.

 Finally, he turned away.
-“I have heard disturbing rumors,” he said.
+“I have heard disturbing rumors.”

 “Oh?” she said.